artsy/eigen/docs/getting_started.md

 <details><summary>Work at Artsy?</summary>

-1. Instead of `./scripts/setup-env-for-oss` below, run `./scripts/setup-env-for-artsy`.
+1. Instead of `yarn setup:oss` below, run `yarn setup:artsy`.
 You will need [awscli](https://formulae.brew.sh/formula/awscli) to get our ENV vars.

 2. The file `Artsy/App/EchoNew.json`, which is used to toggle features, is not checked in (a sample file is included for OSS contributors).
 When you run `pod install`, the latest `EchoNew.json` file will be downloaded for you.
 </details>